 While editing and proofreading are valuable stages of the writing process, tutors cannot provide these services.
 Instead, tutors will work with students to cultivate their writing skills so they can make grammatical decisions independently.
 This approach ensures that tutors help students improve as writers, rather than just making corrections to a text in the moment.

 When should I utilize face-to-face tutoring vs. online tutoring?

 The Writing Center provides a variety of tutoring services, though each service may be helpful for different students at varying stages of their writing process.
 Online tutoring tends to be most helpful for students who are approaching the end of their writing process and primarily need guidance in adjusting local elements of their writing, such as sentence structure, phrasing, etc. Face-to-face tutoring is often a more effective way for students to address concerns at earlier stages of the writing process, such as brainstorming, planning, and/or drafting, or for students who need to make significant changes to their draft’s structure or content.
 However, students who are taking classes remotely or who otherwise cannot visit the Writing Center during regular business hours will also be able to address global concerns through online tutoring.

 If you have questions about which tutoring service is the best fit for your current needs, please call the Writing Center at (828) 398-7218.

 I have a follow-up question after my online tutoring session.
 Can I contact my tutor to ask them?

-While we encourage students to be thoughtful in their reflections and responses to tutor feedback, we cannot accommodate any follow-up questions from online tutoring sessions.
+While we encourage students to be thoughtful in their reflections and responses to tutor feedback, we cannot accommodate follow-up questions to online tutoring sessions.
+If you need additional feedback, please place another online submission.
 If you wish to sit down and talk with a tutor, please make a face-to-face appointment by visiting our calendar or calling the Writing Center at (828) 398-7218.

 What if I can’t find an open appointment on the calendar?